Learn about Biometric Residency Permits, including any recent changes

 What is the BRP?

-A BRP is a permit, the size of a bank card, which can be used as proof of identity, and to confirm the right to work or study in the UK and the right to access any public services or benefits refugees are entitled to.
+The Biometric Residency Permit is the ID card that will be issued to each family member once they have arrived in the UK.
+It is the size of a bank card, which can be used as proof of identity, and to confirm the right to work or study in the UK and the right to access any public services or benefits refugees are entitled to.
 It is sent to a named person in your Sponsorship Group who will pass this onto the family after they arrive in the UK.
 They should keep this card safe.
 If they ask you to hold a photocopy of this card, the family should be made aware of how you will keep this, and how and when it will be destroyed.
 The BRP is not sufficient documentation for travel outside of the UK.

 As the BRP contains personal, identifying information, BRP holders will naturally be very cautious about where this is sent or leaving this anywhere.
 Help the family to explore when a certified copy (your Job Centre may be able to help with making a certified copy) is acceptable.